How We Treat Our Employees

 Additional information on Kimball Electronics Poland, Sp., z.o.o. and Kimball Electronics Romania, SRL’s country specific guidelines are found on each companies’ facility page in English and the local language.

-The GDPR offers you certain rights regarding your personal data given to Kimball Electronics.
+The GDPR offers you certain rights regarding your personal data given to Kimball.
 You have the right to see the data we hold and correct any errors.
 As may be limited by our legitimate business

 If you are not satisfied with our response or wish to speak with a country specific data personnel, please contact Kimball Electronics Poland or Kimball Electronics Romania data trustees.